SNO+: Physics goals

-Testing and construction
+Construction and Commissioning

 The previous experiment, SNO, used heavy water (D_{2}O) within the sphere and relied on Cherenkov radiation interaction.
-The SNO+ experiment will use the sphere filled with linear alkyl benzene to act as a liquid scintillator and target material.
-The sphere is surrounded with photomultiplier tubes and the assembly is floated in water and the sphere held down against the resulting buoyant forces by ropes.
-Testing (filled with water) is expected to begin early 2016, with full operation with liquid a few months after that, and Tellurium loading begins in 2017.
+SNO+ reuses much of the infrastructure from SNO, including the 12 m acrylic vessel and thousands of photomultiplier tubes, while adding systems capable of handling a liquid scintillator target.

 A neutrino interaction with this liquid produces several times more light than an interaction in a water Cherenkov experiment such as the original SNO experiment or Super-Kamiokande.
 The energy threshold for the detection of neutrinos can, therefore, be lower, and proton–electron–proton solar neutrinos (with an energy of 1.44 MeV) can be observed.
 In addition, a liquid scintillator experiment can detect anti-neutrinos like those created in nuclear fission reactors and the decay of thorium and uranium in the earth.